 Getting Around Spain

-- Travellers who wish to explore as much of Spain as they possibly can will want to hire a car for the duration of their stay.
+- Travellers who wish to explore as much of Spain as they possibly can, may want to hire a car for the duration of their stay.

 - Provided you are over the age of 21 and have a driving license then hiring a car is hassle-free and can work out cheaper than train travel in the long run.

 - If you chose to hire a car, it can easily be arranged for the hire company to bring your car to the airport to meet you so you can hit the ground running…or rather, driving!

 - Remember to check whether your car needs diesel or petrol or else you’ll have a nightmare on your hands!